Danielku15/SlickGrid-wiki/Dataview-Events.md

       grid.render();
     });

-The events are fired in the following order:
+The events are fired in the following order.
+All these events are fired by the same section of code in the ```refresh``` method of the dataView, so firing order is fixed, and information about which of the events are going to be fired is available to the firing code.

 ```onPagingInfoChanged```  args: { pageSize, pageNum, totalRows, totalPages, dataView }